dswann101164/azure-noob-blog/posts/2025-11-16-terraform-remote-state-azure.md

 ```

 That's it.
 You now have:
-- ✅ Resource group: `rg-tfstate-dev`
+- âœ… Resource group: `rg-tfstate-dev`
-- ✅ Storage account with encryption
+- âœ… Storage account with encryption
-- ✅ Container for state files
+- âœ… Container for state files
-- ✅ RBAC configured for your service principal
+- âœ… RBAC configured for your service principal

 ### Phase 3: Configure Your Project (5 minutes)